 Doing homework together (photo: SOS archives)

-The city of Chittagong is situated in south-eastern Bangladesh.
-With over six million inhabitants, Chittagong is the second largest city in Bangladesh and home to the largest port in the country.
+The city of Chattogram is situated in south-eastern Bangladesh.
+With over six million inhabitants, Chattogram is the second largest city in Bangladesh and home to the largest port in the country.
 The city is growing fast as the economy is developing - many industries are situated nearby.
-However, as Chittagong grows, an increasing strain is placed on the infrastructure, and a significant number of people live in temporary housing with intermittent access to essential services such as electricity and water.
+However, as Chattogram grows, an increasing strain is placed on the infrastructure, and a significant number of people live in temporary housing with intermittent access to essential services such as electricity and water.

 Lack of education and training continues to be a problem, as illiteracy rates remain high, and people struggle to find employment due to shortage of skills.
 Corruption continues to be present, and in recent years there has been an increase in drug abuse in the area.
 The health services are under-funded and there is a shortage of staff and equipment.